JMCov/data-structures-and-algorithms/javascript/trees/README.md

 # Trees

-Create a Binary Tree and Binary Search Tree that sorts values
+Create a Binary Tree and Binary Search Tree with various methods

 ## Challenge